azizoid/zsh-mkcd/README.md

 # mkcd

-A minimal zsh plugin that creates a directory and immediately enters it.
+A tiny zsh plugin providing `mkcd`, the canonical `mkdir && cd` helper.

+Inspired by the common `mkdir && cd` pattern.

 ## Usage